wide-vsix/vsixpi/README.md

 % pipenv update
 ```

 Next, override the template variables adjusting with your environment.
+Follow the instructions in the comments.
 ```
 % cp vsixpi.yml.example vsixpi.yml
 % vim vsixpi.yml